ocaml/dune/doc/tests.rst

     (applies_to * \ foo bar)
     (deps ../foo.exe))

-We use the predicate language to apply this stanza to all tests in this directory except for ``foo.t`` and ``bar.t``.
-The ``applies_to`` field also accepts the value ``:whole_subtree`` in order to apply the options to all tests in all sub directories (recursively).
+We use the :ref:`predicate-lang` to apply this stanza to all tests in this directory except for ``foo.t`` and ``bar.t``.
+The ``applies_to`` field also accepts the special value ``:whole_subtree`` in order to apply the options to all tests in all sub directories (recursively).
 This is useful to apply common options to an entire test suite.

 The ``cram`` stanza accepts the following fields:

 - ``enabled_if`` - controls whether the tests are enabled
-- ``alias`` - aliases that can be used to run the test (in addition to ``runtest``)
+- ``alias`` - alias that can be used to run the test (in addition to ``runtest``)
 - ``deps`` - dependencies of the test